joarreola/ETAMessages/README.md

     - Take and Pass the upload Activity indicator for uploadLocation() calls.
+    - Pass in a userUUID: String argument to cloud.deleteRecord().

   - Users.switf - New
   	Knows user name and location info